AlaaRabie1/TINY_COMPILER/README.md

 # TINY_COMPILER
-A mini compiler for TINY language
+A mini compiler for TINY language , only scanner and parser have been implemented